Ficool

 This queen wasn't just offering comfort.
 She was speaking a language G6 understood.
 She wasn't afraid of the monster; she was considering how to use it.

-G6's eyes fixed on the Queen, her expression unreadable.
+G6's eyes fixed on the Queen, expression unreadable.

 Ah.
 She's one of those.

-The thought was a swift, cold categorization.
-She was familiar with the type from her old life: the powerful figures in government who understood that some problems existed in a moral grey area the law couldn't touch.
-The ones who hired her kind to deliver a darker, more final form of justice.
+A swift, cold categorization.
+Familiar from her old life: the powerful figures who understood some problems existed in a moral grey area the law couldn't touch.
+The ones who hired her kind.

 "Take back what you feel you have lost, Reise.
-Then we will talk further," the Queen said, her tone shifting from strategic ally back to something resembling maternal concern.
+Then we will talk further."
+The Queen's tone shifted from strategic ally back to maternal concern.
 "But no more self-destruction."
-The command was gentle but firm.
+Gentle but firm.
 "And, do not push yourself too hard.
-Do not attempt Cryomancy yet; I have not heard back from my master on the matter."
+Do not attempt Cryomancy yet; I have not heard back from my master."

 Did she just completely ignore all my murderous intent?
 Or did she just accept it?

 "Let us go.
-I am sure those children are waiting for you outside," the Queen said, gracefully guiding G6 back toward the hidden door.
+I am sure those children are waiting."
+The Queen gracefully guided G6 back toward the hidden door.

-They walked in a silence that was its own form of conversation.
-When the bookshelf swung open, the eyes of their waiting audience were immediately glued to them, searching for any sign of what had transpired.
+They walked in a silence that was its own conversation.
+When the bookshelf swung open, the eyes of their waiting audience immediately glued to them, searching.

 "You see?
-They have been waiting for you," the Queen observed brightly, the perfect monarch once more.
+They have been waiting."
+The Queen observed brightly, the perfect monarch once more.

-Before she could turn away, the Queen spoke again, her voice low but sharp.
+Before she could turn, the Queen spoke again, voice low but sharp.
 "I am aware of those… extreme intentions, Reise.
 I nearly lost my composure in there."
-She offered a small, knowing smile—not the smile of a mother, but of a proud master looking upon a formidable apprentice.
-Then she left, her exit as regal as her entrance.
+A small, knowing smile—not of a mother, but of a proud master looking upon a formidable apprentice.
+Then she left, exit as regal as her entrance.

 The others could only stare, utterly confused by the Queen's final, cryptic words.